NETWAYS/gitlab-training/day1/05_Branching/01_Intro.md

 * The default branch is usually called `main`
   * Note: Historically it was `master`, many vendors are now moving to `main`
-* We can create dedicated branchs for development
+* We can create dedicated branches for development
-* We can switch branches to work on this in parallel
+* We can switch branches to work on things in parallel
 * Once we are done developing we merge the dedicated branch into `main`

 <center><img src="../../_images/mermaid/workflow-branches.mmd.png" alt="Feature Branch Workflow" width="50%" /></center>